 Are you worried about someone?

-Everyone has a right to be safe.
-If you are worried that you or someone you know is being harmed, suffering from neglect or being abused, it is important to tell someone.
+We all have a right to be safe.
+If you are worried that you or someone you know is being harmed, suffering from neglect or being abused, you should tell someone.

-Remember, the person who is doing this may be doing it to others too.
-Or it could be that the person who is being harmed or neglected may not be able to report it themselves.
+The person who is causing harm may also be doing it to others.
+Or the person who is being harmed or neglected may not be able to report it themselves.
 Even if it happened many years ago, it is still important to report it.

 If you are concerned about the immediate safety of an adult dial 999.
 For other reports, contact your local police or social work office.
 Outwith office hours please contact police or standby social work services.
 All numbers can be found below.

 Any information you give will be treated with care.
-Even if you don't give your name, we can still help ensure the person's care and welfare are protected.
+Even if you don't want to give your name, we can still make sure the person's care and welfare are protected.

 Social Services Headquarters